ptribble/jdk-sunos-patches/jdk17/jdk-jdk-17-15/README-sparc.txt

-he whole of SPARC support was removed along with solaris.
+The whole of SPARC support was removed along with solaris.
 There is a separate set of patches added to restore sparc support.

 The patches are split out and listed in the separate .pls.sparc patch